On the ring of cooperations for 2-primary connective topological modular forms: Recollections on topological modular forms

 is a morphism of Hopf algebroids.
 Recall that $\BP_*\BP=\Z_{(2)}[v_1,v_2,\dots][t_1,t_2,\dots]$ with $v_i$ and $t_i$ in degree $2(2^i-1)$ and the right unit is $ \eta_R:\BP_* \to \BP_*\BP $ determined by the fact \cite[A2.1.27]{Ravenel} that with $l_0=t_0=1$ by convention.
 On the other hand, and the right unit $\tmf_1(3)_* \to \tmf_1(3)_*\tmf_1(3) $ sends $a_i$ to $\ba_i$.
 With computer aid from Sage, we can recursively compute the images of each $t_i$ in $\tmf_1(3)_* \tmf_1(3)$.
 As an example, we include here the first three values

 and rather than urging the reader to analyze the terms, we simply point out the exponential increase of their number.
-What will allow us to simplify and make sense of these expressions is using the Adams filtration in Section \ref{subsec:AF} below.
+In Section \ref{subsec:AF} we will use the Adams filtration to extract leading terms from these expressions, allowing us to extract meaningful information from these formulas.

+\begin{rmk} Just as we used $\bu_*\bu$ as a means of porting formulas in $BP_*BP$ to $\bo_*\bo$, so we are using $\tmf_1(3)_*\tmf_1(3)$ to analyze $\tmf_*\tmf$.
+The reader might wonder why we do not give a complete analysis of $\tmf_1(3)_*\tmf_1(3)$.
+In fact, such an analysis has recently been completed by Culver \cite{Culver}. \end{rmk}